 Employees are given organizational property to perform their duties.
 There must be a list of all the hardware and other properties given to employees, and they should all be collected at the end of the employee’s tenure.

 The hardware should be checked for any malware that might have been installed while the employee was using it.
 Also, if there are any repairs needed, they must be done soon.
-If the hardware is damaged beyond repair due to the employee’s negligence, it should be deducted from their salary due.

 Remove permissions and delete accounts